Frequently Asked Questions (updated 11/27/17)

 On December 14, 2016, President Barack Obama signed the Filipino Veterans of WW II Congressional Gold Medal Act of 2015 into law, accomplishing a major legislative goal of FilVetREP.
 The organization’s ongoing activities now focus on four priority tasks: fundraising to make sure that veterans and/or their surviving family members receive a replica of the Congressional Gold Medal in recognition of their service, as well as to fund a planned educational initiative; documentation through the continued creation of a registry of veterans and/or their surviving family members; engagement with the Smithsonian Institution’s National Museum of American History with respect to the exhibition of the Congressional Gold Medal within the NMAH and, potentially, other museums; and the development and launch of a digital exhibition leading to the creation of an educational program, in collaboration with the Smithsonian Institution, educational and non-profit institutions, and community members to ensure the lasting legacy of these veterans and their impact on our country.

-The Filipino Veterans Recognition and Education Project is governed by a national organization consisting of: a Board of Directors representing the 11 Regional Areas across the United States and which is led by a chairman, a vice chairman, a general counsel, and an executive secretary; an Executive Committee headquartered in Washington, D.C. supports the Board of Directors; and volunteers working around the country.
+The Filipino Veterans Recognition and Education Project is governed by a national organization consisting of a Board of Directors representing the 11 Regional Areas across the United States and Philippines and led by a chairman, a vice chairman, a general counsel, and an executive secretary;, an Executive Committee headquartered in Washington, D.C. supports the Board of Directors.
 The organization also works with numerous veterans support and community organizations, as well as many sponsors and donors supporting it.

 Q: What is the Filipino World War II Veterans Congressional Gold Medal (CGM)?